Add a layer.

 The container holding the variables of the scene.

-Must be called whenever an object must be removed from the scene.
+Must be called whenever an object must be removed from the container.

 The object to be removed.

-Register a gdjs.RuntimeObject so that instances of it can be used in the scene.
+Register a gdjs.RuntimeObject so that instances of it can be used in the container.

 The data for the object to register.